 Research a topic of your interest and further your knowledge of international business with the International Business specialisation in the Bachelor of Business (Honours).

-With the Bachelor of Business (Honours) you can undertake research on a number of topics that contribute to the success of New Zealand businesses in world markets, as well as to the international body of business knowledge.
+Want to study an honours degree in international business?
+With the Bachelor of Business (Honours) in International Business you can research topics that contribute to the success of New Zealand businesses in world markets, as well as to the international body of business knowledge.

 International Business, Strategy and Entrepreneurship department

 This is part of the Bachelor of Business (Honours).

 Start date: 2022